Our executive leadership team

 Sandra Lerch, Executive Director, Strategic Workforce Futures

 Sandra leads the Strategic Workforce Futures team to deliver a range of initiatives to help ensure the Queensland Government workforce is agile, inclusive and fit for the future.
-Sandra and her team were instrumental in the development of the Even better public sector for Queensland strategy 2024–2028.
+The responsibilities of her team include strategic talent acquisition, flexible work, diversity and inclusion, strategic workforce planning and workforce data analytics for the Queensland public sector.

 Sandra has worked in both state and federal public sectors, in a wide variety of roles spanning strategic policy, organisational performance and service delivery.
 Much of her experience is in central agencies during periods of significant workforce change.

-Sandra holds a Master’s degree in public policy and is a member of the Australian Institute of Company Directors.
+Sandra holds a Bachelor of Arts, a Master of Public Policy and is a member of the Australian Institute of Company Directors.

 David Reed, Executive Director, Public Sector Employment Practice